legendarycode3/decentralized-stablecoin/README.md

 #### Token Operations
 * `mint(address _to, uint256 _amount)`: Mints new DSC tokens to a specified address.
 This function can only be called by the contract owner (`DSCEngine`) and is used when users mint DSC against deposited collateral.
 * `burn(uint256 _amount)`: Burns a specified amount of DSC tokens from the owner’s balance.
-This function can only be called by the `DSCEngine` and is used
+This function can only be called by the `DSCEngine` and is used when users repay debt by burning DSC.